 Although they originate from the Middle East, you can find rough-tailed geckos in Texas, mainly in Galveston.

-Unlike the smooth house geckos, this middle eastern gecko has keeled scales covering its body.
+Unlike the smooth house geckos, this Middle Eastern gecko has keeled scales covering its body.
 Plus, they don’t have padded toes.
 Instead, they’re long, thin, and clawed.
 When it comes to their color, those spiny geckos are sandy.

 Like most geckos, they’re nocturnal and feed on insects.